ku-fpg/ku-fpg.github.io/teaching/EECS_448_S20_Lab1.md

 4. Copy the clone URL

-5. Make a clone of a repository that I\'ve provided using the following
+5. Make a clone of a repository that I\'ve provided.
+For example, use the following command:
-    command:

 ```.shell
 git clone https://github.com/ku-fpg/git-command-line.git